bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

               after interaction.
 This URI MAY be unique per request and MUST be hosted by or accessible by the RC.
 This URI MUST NOT contain any fragment component.
-This URI MUST be protected by HTTPS, be hosted on a server local to the user's browser ("localhost"), or use an application-specific URI scheme.
+This URI MUST be protected by HTTPS, be hosted on a server local to the RO's browser ("localhost"), or use an application-specific URI scheme.
 If the RC needs any state information to tie to the front channel interaction response, it MUST encode that into the callback URI.
 The